 Congratulations, you’ve decided to buy some gold bars!
 A wise decision.

-This comprehensive article will explain everything you need to know before buying gold bars, including what to buy, how to find a reputable bullion dealer, and where to store your gold bars.
+This comprehensive article on how to buy gold will explain everything you need to know before making your first purchase, including what to buy, how to find a reputable bullion dealer, and where to store your gold bars.
 Plus, I reveal some “insider’s tips” with each step so you will avoid some of the common pitfalls.

 Before we cover the five easy steps, you might wonder…